hrishioa/hrishioa.github.io/_posts/2018-07-31-converse:-an-easy-sentiment-analysis-library-for-messenger.md

 {% include plot1.html %}

-The default settings plot a single day moving average of the sentiment values of the conversation.
+The plot shows a single day moving average of the sentiment values of the conversation.

 ## Features